Archives

 Modernist archives

-Early in 2020 the RKD launched a project to digitise a unique collection of archives from the period 1910-1960.
+A selection of archives from the period 1910-1960, the Modernist archives, has been digitised.
 These belonged to innovative, leading Dutch artists, including Paul Citroen, Nelly van Doesburg and Kees van Dongen.

-Since 2023 the RKD has been running a project to digitise a unique collection of sculptor’s archives.
+Thirteen sculptor's archives have been digitised.
 Together they provide a unique source of information about artistic life before, during and after the Second World War.
-The sculptors’ archives are no longer available for consultation in the study room but they will be accessible online in 2024.
+The archives are available online.

 Archives of artists’ societies